-Finally, the Group's Parent, Lar España Real Estate SOCIMI, S.A., signed a guarantee facility for EUR 50 million with Credit Agricole to cover the amount of the provisional settlement, as well as late-payment interest, issued by the Technical Office of the Madrid Regional Inspection Unit in relation to the VAT audit for the periods covered in 2015 and 2016 (Note 20d).
+In addition, the Company has signed a EUR 50 million guarantee facility with Credite Agricole to cover the amount of the settlement, as well as late payment interest, issued by the Technical Office of the Regional Inspection Unit of Madrid in relation to the VAT audit for the periods covered in 2015 and 2016 (Note 13c).

-(iv) Cash flow and fair value interest rate risks
+(iii) Cash flow and fair value interest rate risks

-The Group manages interest rate risk by obtaining finance at fixed and variable rates.
-The Group's policy is to maintain non-current financing received from third parties at a fixed rate.
+The Company manages interest rate risk by obtaining finance at fixed and variable rates.
+The Company's policy is to maintain non-current financing received from third parties at a fixed rate.

-Additionally, at 31 December 2023, the Group holds short-term fixed-rate financial assets (deposits) to generate a return on cash surpluses not invested in investment property.
+Additionally, at 31 December 2023, the Company holds short-term fixed-rate financial assets (deposits) to generate a return on cash surpluses not invested in investment property.
 Fixed-rate financial assets are for the most part independent of market interest rate fluctuations.

-At the reporting date, income and cash flows from the Group's operating activities are for the most part not significantly affected by fluctuations in market interest rates.
+At the reporting date, revenue and cash flows from the Company's operating activities are not significantly affected by fluctuations in market interest rates.

-(v) Tax risk
+(iv) Tax risk

-As mentioned in Note 1, the Parent Company and part of the subsidiaries thereof have availed themselves of the special tax regime for SOCIMIs.
+As mentioned in Note 1, the Company and part of the subsidiaries thereof have availed themselves of the special tax regime for SOCIMIs.

-Among the obligations that the Parent Company must comply with are some that are more formalistic in nature, such as the inclusion of the term SOCIMI in the corporate name, the inclusion of certain information in the notes to the individual financial statements, listing on a stock exchange, etc., and others that additionally require the preparation of estimates and the use of judgements by Management (determination of taxable income, income tests, asset tests, etc.) that may be complex, especially considering that the SOCIMI Regime is relatively recent and is being implemented, fundamentally, through responses of the General Directorate of Taxation to queries raised by different companies.
-In this regard, the Group's management, with the support of its tax advisers, has carried out an assessment of compliance with the requirements of the regime, concluding that as at 31 December 2023 all requirements are met, except for the income test.
-This non-compliance is, in the Directors' opinion, an extraordinary situation caused by the positive result obtained after the Parent Company's repurchase in 2023 of the bonds issued in 2021 that were listed at a discount (Notes 16a and 24).
+Among the obligations that the Company must comply with are some that are more formalistic in nature, such as the inclusion of the term SOCIMI in the corporate name, the inclusion of certain information in the notes to the individual financial statements, listing on a stock exchange, etc., and others that additionally require the preparation of estimates and the use of judgements by Management (determination of taxable income, income tests, asset tests, etc.) that may be complex, considering that the SOCIMI Regime is relatively recent and is being implemented, fundamentally, through responses of the General Directorate of Taxation to queries raised by different companies.
+In this regard, the Company's Management, with the support of its tax advisers, has carried out an assessment of compliance with the requirements of the regime, concluding that as at 31 December 2023 all requirements are met, except for the income test.
+This non-compliance is, in the Directors' opinion, an extraordinary situation caused by the positive result obtained after the Company's repurchase in 2023 of the bonds issued in 2021 that were listed at a discount (Note 10).

-In this regard, as established in article 13 of the SOCIMI Law, which allows this non-compliance to be remedied in the following period, the directors consider, in accordance with the company's business plan for 2024, which the Group will comply with the level required by law in relation to the income test in 2024, and therefore the Group will continue to apply the SOCIMI regime, a situation that has been considered in the preparation of these consolidated financial statements.
+In this regard, as established in article 13 of the SOCIMI Law, which allows this noncompliance to be remedied in the following period, the Directors consider, in accordance with the company's business plan for 2024, which the Group will comply with the level required by law in relation to the income test in 2024, and therefore will continue to apply the SOCIMI regime, a situation that has been considered in the preparation of these consolidated financial statements.

-On the other hand, and in order to also consider the financial effect of the regime, it should be noted that according to the provisions of Article 6 of the SOCIMI Law, companies that have opted for this regime are obliged to distribute the profit obtained during the period to their shareholders in the form of dividends, once the corresponding commercial obligations have been fulfilled, and the distribution must be agreed within six months following the end of each financial year and paid within the month following the date of the distribution agreement (Notes 1 and 5f).
+On the other hand, and in order to also consider the financial effect of the regime, it should be noted that according to the provisions of Article 6 of the SOCIMI Law, companies that have opted for this regime are obliged to distribute the profit obtained during the period to their shareholders in the form of dividends, once the corresponding commercial obligations have been fulfilled, and the distribution must be agreed within six months following the end of each financial year and paid within the month following the date of the distribution agreement (Notes 1 and 4j).